duffy356/dsc-final-project-epic-ml-visualizer/README.md

 After the lecture the docker-file as well as the deployment will be deleted.

+## Run App locally

+### First step: download model

+Execute `download_models.sh` and download the pretrained model files from huggingface.

+This app uses the model from https://huggingface.co/papluca/xlm-roberta-base-language-detection

+### Second step: create venv

+Create a virutal env and install the dependencies from `requirements.txt` file

+### Start app

+Then open the folder streamlit `streamlit` and run the command `streamlit run main.py`

+or execute `docker-compose up` in root of this repo and start the container

 ## Which data is used?

 The project uses data that was collected for the master thesis 'identifying epic moments in video games'.